The boardroom blindspot: why leaders are the biggest risk

 What is the blind spot?

 In the current climate, where psychosocial terminology is increasingly used to reframe reasonable management action as bullying or harm, leaders are becoming reluctant to manage people.
-That, of course, assumes they have the underlying capability to manage people in the first place.

 Performance conversations are delayed or poorly executed.
 Behavioural issues ignored.
 Low level conflict left to fester.
 Toxic senior leaders remain untouchable.
 Micro aggressions become normalised.